 - On the Central West coast of Corsica

-- Northern part of the Gulf of Porto
+- Southern part of the Gulf of Porto

 - The whole area is only accessible by smaller road so driving times are quite long